 On a weekday, the same places are almost empty.
 You can walk around Table Land in peace, get photos without strangers in the background, and the drive up the ghat is smooth and quick.
 If you have the flexibility, a Tuesday or Wednesday trip is genuinely the better experience.

 If you must go on a weekend, leave Pune before 6 AM.
 That way you beat the traffic on the ghat and reach before the day-trippers from Mumbai start rolling in around 10 AM.
 Our drivers know this timing well and will suggest the right departure based on your plans.
+For other weekend ideas, browse our full outstation travel index, or plan a beach trip with a Pune to Goa cab.

-The ghat curves matter here — an SUV handles them better than a sedan if your group gets queasy on bends.
+The ghat curves matter here.
+An SUV handles them better than a sedan if your group gets queasy on bends.

 Swift Dzire, Aspire, Etios